enterprise-learning-strategy

 Your skills gap analysis will enable you and your team to consider what learning solutions will best impact those targeted business goals.

-Now it’s time to consider the type of training for your organisation's learners after identifying their skills gap and learning needs.
+Now it’s time to consider the type of training for your organization's learners after identifying their skills gap and learning needs.

 To get you started, here are some common types of training to consider: